usergaia/Tickr/README.md

+> might fix the scheduled problem when i have the time, but the issue is most likely on render-side configs

 # Tickr | Stock Tracker

 A full-stack web application for tracking SWE stocks with end-of-day market data.
 Built with Next.js, Express.js, and Docker.